hardlystrictlyjerry/hardlystrictlyjerry.github.io/nye.md

 Paul Perrone invites the HSJ family and friends to a pre and post Phil and Friends jam at his studio.

 *Where:* 1154 Fort Street Mall.
 Standing on the mall facing the building, you'll see a large open entrance area blocked by a gate of black bars.
-Call Paul at 808-228-6066 when you get there and he will come down to let you in.
+Call Paul at <a href="tel:808-228-6066">808-228-6066</a> when you get there and he will come down to let you in.

 *When:* Doors for Phil open at 8pm.
 Sometime after 6pm?
 Post-show nightcap also a possibility.